MRH-66/SmartRoute-VRP/UI_IMPROVEMENTS.md

   clearRoutes();

   // For each route:
   //   1.
-Create colored polyline from factory through depots back to factory
+Create colored polyline from factory through pickup_spots back to factory
   //   2.
 Add popup with vehicle name, distance, workers, cost
   //   3.
 Store polyline for cleanup